 And are you OK with picking that lender based on a coffee and a chat?

-Do you pick someone if you like them and have a good feeling about them?
+If you like someone and have a good feeling about them, do you pick them?

 Do you demand to see certain metrics to try and decide how effective they are?